How to capitalize the first letter in Python

 print(normalize_case("Hello there."))

-• First, it counts all uppercase letters and the total number of alphabetic characters.
+- It calculates the ratio of uppercase letters to the total number of alphabetic characters.

 Get started with Replit

-The agent will write the code, test for errors, and deploy your application for you.
+The Agent writes the code, tests for errors, and deploys the app directly from your browser.
 Start building with Replit.